19 Best Things to Do in Yogyakarta Besides the Temples (2023)

 Public Transport inside Jogjakarta

 There’s a public transport network called TransJogja with buses crossing the city in all directions.
-All routes are uploaded to Google Maps, but timetables are unreliable.
+All routes are on Google Maps, but timetables are unreliable.

 Tickets are 3600 IDR (0.24$) purchasable at bus stops (halte) or inside the bus.